 Coe Estate, Planting Fields, Oyster Bay, Long Island, New York

-Lacquer cabinets-on-stand were highly prestigious and costly objects, which adorned some of England’s greatest houses of the late 17th century.
+Lacquer cabinets-on-stand were highly prestigious and costly objects, which adorned some of England’s greatest houses of the late seventeenth century.
 Indeed, an example of similar form to the present cabinet still exists in situ at Ham House, perhaps the most iconic of all of these buildings.

 While most of the English lacquer produced was of black ground with gold decoration, “occasionally the ground was an intense red, being composed of Spanish vermillion and Venice lacquer.”1 The rarest and most sumptuous in the genre of English lacquer cabinets are perhaps those decorated in red, combined with shaped blue and white lacquer reserves to resemble chinoiserie plaques from Delft.
 The present piece is one of a very small group of these scarlet lacquered cabinets with such shaped faux porcelain panels.
-Other known pieces in this group include a cabinet from the collection of Marquess Curzon of Kedleston, K.G., sold at Christie’s June 25, 1931, Lot 31 (figure 1), a cabinet from the collection of the Viscount Rothermere, sold at Sotheby’s & Co., December 9, 1960, Lot 129 (figure 2), a cabinet from North Mymms Park sold by Christie’s on September 25, 1979, Lot 335 (figure 3) and an example in the collection of Consuelo Vanderbilt, at Casa Alva in Palm Beach (figure 4).
+Other known pieces in this group include a cabinet from the collection of Viscount Rothermere, sold at Sotheby’s & Co., 9 December 1960, Lot 129 (figure 1), a cabinet from North Mymms Park sold by Christie’s on 25 September 1979, Lot 335 (figure 2), an example in the collection of Consuelo Vanderbilt, at Casa Alva in Palm Beach(figure 3), and cabinet from the collection of Marquess Curzon of Kedleston, K.G., sold at Christie’s 25 June 1931, Lot 31 (figure 4).
 Lastly, another of the group on a silvered stand was recently discovered in the private family quarters at Blenheim Palace (figure 5).

-Chinese porcelain had been exported to Europe since the 16th century, particularly through the Dutch East India Company.
+Chinese porcelain had been exported to Europe since the sixteenth century, particularly through the Dutch East India Company.
 However, in 1657, political rebellion within China resulted in the destruction of kilns and a trade embargo against the Dutch that lasted until 1695.
-To meet the European demand for Chinese porcelain during this period, Dutch potters began imitating the blue and white porcelain, giving rise to the creation of ‘Delft blue’ tiles and pottery.
-In England, to protect the trade of their own potters, an Order in Council was issued in 1672 banning “any kind or sort of Painted Earthen Wares whatsoever” with an addendum added four years later to include “painted Earthen Wares…as well white and Blew or any other colours.”2 This directive was not repealed until 1775, however, in 1684 Dutch potters, particularly Samuel Van Eenhoorn of the celebrated De Grieksche A factory, went to England to protest the embargo on Delft imports.
-As a result, several pieces were commissioned from De Grieksche A by William II of Orange, the King of England and his wife Mary Stuart for ceremonial rooms at Hampton Court.
+To meet the European demand for Chinese porcelain during this period, Dutch potters began imitating the blue and white porcelain, giving rise to the creation of “Delft blue” tiles and pottery.
+In England, to protect the trade of their own potters, an Order in Council was issued in 1672 banning “any kind or sort of Painted Earthen Wares whatsoever” with an addendum four years later to include “painted Earthen Wares…as well white and Blew or any other colours.”2 This directive was not repealed until 1775, however, in 1684 Dutch potters, particularly Samuel Van Eenhoorn of the celebrated De Grieksche A factory, went to England to protest the embargo on Delft imports.
+As a result, several pieces were later commissioned from De Grieksche A by William III of Orange, the king of England and his wife Mary Stuart for ceremonial rooms at Hampton Court.

-It is known that the present cabinet came from the Coe Estate, Planting Fields, Oyster Bay, a former Gold Coast Estate of over four hundred acres.
-Coe Hall was commissioned by William Roberts Coe (1869–1955), who employed the New York architectural firm of Walker & Gillette to design the family’s vast new country home in the Tudor Revival style between 1918–1921 (figure 8).
-Several of the interiors of the main house, including the Great Hall and the Dining Room, were decorated by antiques dealer Charles of London (Charles Duveen), a specialist in “Olde English” period rooms.
-Elsie de Wolfe’s participation in at least some of the schemes is evident from the records of Walker and Gilette.4
+It is known that the present cabinet came from the Coe Estate, Planting Fields, Oyster Bay, a former “Gold Coast” estate of over four hundred acres.
+Coe Hall was commissioned by William Roberts Coe (1869–1955), who employed the New York architectural firm of Walker & Gillette to design the family’s vast new country home in the Tudor Revival style between 1918–1921 (figure 7).
+Several of the interiors of the main house, including the Great Hall and the Dining Room, were decorated by antiques dealer Charles of London (Charles Duveen, of the Duveen Brothers, probably the most important firm of the twentieth century), a specialist in “Olde English” period rooms.
+Elsie de Wolfe’s participation in at least some of the schemes is evident from the records of Walker & Gillette.4

 Coe’s wife, the strikingly beautiful Mai Huttleston Rogers Coe, was the daughter of Henry Huttleston Rogers, a founder of the Standard Oil Company and one of America’s richest men.
 “She had a sophisticated education, wore couture clothes and had traveled extensively in Europe.”5 Mai took a close interest in all aspects of the design of house and gardens and “… was particularly known for her love of European culture, evident in her involvement in the Louis XVI Reception Room, the final form of the Blue Pool Garden…and her collection of books about European court life.”6 The Coes “owned a book of English country houses and used those images to inspire their architectural team.
-Moynes Park, Atholhampton and Saint Catherine’s Court were the three Tudor manor houses that influenced Coe Hall’s design.”7 Mai personally “commissioned a number of exotic interiors in the main house”8 and it is possible that the present cabinet was part of her own bedroom, which overlooked the elaborate gardens and “had a chinoiserie theme.”9
+Moynes Park, Athelhampton and Saint Catherine’s Court were the three Tudor manor houses that influenced Coe Hall’s design.”7 Mai personally “commissioned a number of exotic interiors in the main house”8 and it is possible that the present cabinet was located in her own bedroom, which overlooked the elaborate gardens and “had a chinoiserie theme.”9

-The cabinet is mentioned in a 1981 Sotheby Parke Bernet Group valuation done by of the Cannes estate of William and Mai’s son, Robert Coe, who grew up at Planting Fields.
+The cabinet is mentioned in a 1981 Sotheby Parke Bernet valuation done for the Cannes estate of William and Mai’s son, Robert Coe, who grew up at Planting Fields.
 He became a diplomat and traveled widely, building the family’s collection of antiques, particularly Chinese objects.
 The cabinet is listed in the inventory as follows: “A scarlet lacquer Chinese cabinet, the doors enclosing drawers with reserve panels painted with figures in landscapes in blue and white, the scarlet ground with flowers and foliage, the original gold-gilt metal hinges and lock plates resting on the original seventeenth century gold wood stand, carved with cupids and scrolling foliage; 40 in. wide x 67 in. high.”
 A handwritten notation of the valuation, “Back to PFF,” (Planting Fields Foundation) supports the proposition that the cabinet came from Mai Huttleston Rogers’ estate, rather than having been acquired by her son.

-1. Macquoid, Percy.
+- Macquoid, Percy.
 A History of English Furniture: Including the Age of Oak, the Age of Walnut, the Age of Mahogany, the Age of Satinwood.
 London: Bracken, 1988.
 159.

-2. .
+- .
 Noël, Hume I. Pottery and Porcelain in Colonial Williamsburg’s Archaeological Collections.
 Williamsburg, Va: Colonial Williamsburg, 1969.
 Print.
 12.

 - Aronson, Robert, Suzanne M. R. Lambooy, and Letitia Roberts.
 Dutch Delftware: Plaques : a Blueprint of Delft.
 Amsterdam: Aronson Antiquairs of Amsterdam, 2009.
 Print.
 6

-4. Sparke, Penny, Wolfe E. De, and Mitchell Owens.
+- Sparke, Penny, Wolfe E. De, and Mitchell Owens.
 Elsie De Wolfe: The Birth of Modern Interior Decoration.
 New York: Acanthus Press, 2005.
 193.

 - Ibid.
 188.

-8. Sparke, 193.
+- 8. Sparke,

 - Ibid., 188.